 Maria Jester – 15 Main Street Salty Duck Studio.
 At the request of the Commissioners, Maria Jester came to the meeting to explain the use of two tents on the property.
 The two tents were taken down.
 Ms. Jester stated one tent was used as a sale tent and the other for her studio equipment.
 She stated she had the tents on the grass and was not aware of the regulations and didn’t feel there was any damage.
 Barbara Brennessel gave her an overview of the regulations and the potential damage caused by activity in the buffer zone.
 There was discussion regarding educating the public because most of the owners do not know the regulations, as well as contractors, landscapers, and real estate people.
 John Cumbler suggested contacting the Wellfleet Chamber of Commerce.

-CPC List: All Commissioners received a revised list from Michael Fisher.
+CPC List: All Commissioners received a revised list of CPC goals from Michael Fisher.

 Revised needs list: